-It is relatively common that many people asked why they do not invest and use guaranteed savings tools do not have a reasoned answer beyond a few commonplaces.
+It is relatively common for people to be asked why they do not invest and use guaranteed savings tools.
+However, there is no reasoned answer.
 That is not by chance; it is a combination of bias and financial literacy.

 Investment is not a compulsory action for everyone.
 Indeed, user profiles develop such high levels of risk aversion that they can’t consider exposure.
 However, for many small and medium-sized savers, it is simply a question of ignorance.

 Why is there so much fear of investment?

 In the first instance, the fear of investing comes from losing wealth.
 It is a mistake to think that the difference between those who trade and those who do not is that one does not mind losing assets and the other does.